mikegirl/itsinthewiki.github.io/smash/index.md

  - They are three-stocked in a 1v1.
  - They are three-stocked by the same person in a free-for-all.
+ - If both players agree, they can permaban individial skins for a character instead of a character.

 List of current permabans [link](permabans.md)